TempJannik/Wizard101-Trivia-Bot/README.md

 Shout out to the guy who recommended me the specific captcha solving service (I closed your DM and dont remember your name, if you dm me again I can add credits)

 # Changes with the captcha
 The usage of this bot is now **no longer free**.
 To get around the captchas you will have to spend money on a captcha solving service.
 This bot is configured to work with https://capmonster.cloud/ .
 To use this bot, create an account on capmonster, load up funds onto your account ($2 is the minimum) and set your API Key in the config.txt file.

 Capmonster charges $0.6 per 1000 Captchas.
 That means in theory $0.6 for 1000 Trivias or 10000 Crowns.
 Due to their error rate however you can assume the total will be more around $0.8-$1.0 per 1000 Captchas.

 Recaptchas also take longer to solve, it can be anywhere from a couple seconds to three minutes for each.
 Keep this in mind.
+On the last test runs, running 10 accounts (100 trivias) would take around 25 minutes (2m 30s per account) with the default settings.
+You might be able to get better results messing around with the settings.

 **I will not take responsibility for any investment you make, spend money at your own risk!**